 - Add ½ tbsp soy sauce, 2 tbsp Japanese mayonnaise, ½ tsp sesame oil, 1 pinch sugar, 1 tsp white sesame seeds and 1 tsp wasabi paste to a mixing bowl and whisk until the ingredients are combined.

 - Half 5 mini tomatoes and cut 1 avocado(s), 100 g sashimi grade salmon and 2 boiled egg into cubes.
 Add them to the sauce and mix until everything is evenly coated (be careful not to over-mix otherwise the avocado and eggs will break and become mushed together).

 - For the best results, chill in the fridge for at least 20 minutes before serving.

-- Serve in bowl and sprinkle with chopped spring onion and katsuobushi (optional).
+- Serve in a bowl and sprinkle with 1 tbsp finely chopped green onion(s) and 1 tbsp bonito flakes (optional).